Medical classification: Comparison

-SNOMED CT and ICD where originally designed for different purposes and each should be used for the purposes for which they were designed.
+SNOMED CT and ICD were originally designed for different purposes and each should be used for the purposes for which they were designed.
 As a core terminology for the EHR, SNOMED CT and ICD-11 provide a common language that enables a consistent way of capturing, and sharing health data across specialities and sites of care.
 SNOMED is a highly detailed terminology designed for input not reporting, without a specific use case.
 ICD-11 and SNOMED, are clinically based, and document whatever is needed for patient care.
 In contrast to SNOMED, ICD-11 allows full clinical documentation while permitting internationally agreed statistical aggregation for specific use cases.
 The foundation of ICD-11 together with the WHO Classification of Health Interventions (ICHI) and the WHO Classification for Functioning, Disability and Health (ICF), comprising also the WHO lists of anatomy, substances and more, are a complete ecosystem for lossless documentation in digital records and at the same time they address specific usecases for data aggregation in a multilingual, freely usable way.
 SNOMED CT and ICD are used directly by healthcare providers during the process of care, in addition, ICD can be also used for coding after the episode of care, in lower technology environments.
 SNOMED CT has multiple hierarchy, whereas there is single primary hierarchy for ICD-11 with alternative multiple hierarchies.
 SNOMED CT concepts are defined logically by their attributes, as is the case in ICD-11, that in addition has textual rules and definitions.